Seeing Canadian Commercials on American channels

 - a TV station makes a last-minute programming change

 - the substituted signal isn’t good enough

-If you have a problem with signal substitution, contact your distributor directly.
-You can also contact the CRTC and provide as many details as possible.
+If you have a problem with simultaneous substitution, you should first contact your distributor directly.
+If you believe the issues remains unresolved, contact the CRTC and provide as many details as possible.